-Special Note Regarding Forward Looking Statements.
-This annual report on Form 10-K of American Resources Corporation for the year ended December 31, 2019 contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are intended to be covered by the safe harbors created thereby.
-To the extent that such statements are not recitations of historical fact, such statements or sonstitute forward looking statements which, by definition involve risks and uncertainties.
+This annual report on Form 10-K of American Resources Corporation for the year ended December 31, 2020 contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are intended to be covered by the safe harbors created thereby.
+To the extent that such statements are not recitations of historical fact, such statements constitute forward looking statements which, by definition involve risks and uncertainties.
 In particular, statements under the Sections; Description of Business, Management's Discussion and Analysis of Financial Condition and Results of Operations contain forward looking statements.
 Where in any forward-looking statements, the Company expresses an expectation or belief as to future results or events, such expectation or belief is expressed in good faith and believed to have a reasonable basis, but there can be no assurance that the statement of expectation or belief will result or be achieved or accomplished.

 The following are factors that could cause actual results or events to differ materially from those anticipated and include but are not limited to: general economic, financial and business conditions; the price of metallurgical coal and or thermal coal changes in and compliance with governmental regulations; changes in tax laws; and the cost and effects of legal proceedings.

-and uncertainties.
-We use words such as "anticipates," "believes," "plans," "expects," "future," "intends," and similar expressions to identify these forward-looking statements.
-Prospective investors should not place undue reliance on these forward-looking statements, which apply only as of the date of this annual report.
-Our actual results could differ materially from those anticipated in these forward-looking statements.
+You should not rely on forward looking statements in this annual report.
+This annual report contains forward looking statements that involve risks and uncertainties.
+We use words such as "anticipates," "believes," "plans," "expects," "future," "intends," and similar expressions to identify these forward-